liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 #### 5. Finite automata

 Regular expression is a highly generalized expression method, which can describe a huge collection of strings with concise syntax, and its function is to simplify people's coding work.
 In computers, finite automata are used to describe formal languages, which are event-driven state transition diagrams and have the same expressive power as regular expressions.
 A finite automaton is an abstract mathematical model that can change its state according to external input, so as to achieve the purpose of simulating and controlling the execution flow.
-A finite automaton consists of five parts, which can be represented by a five-tuple $(S, \Sigma, s, F, \delta)$, where the meanings of each part are as follows:
+A finite automaton consists of five parts, which can be represented by a five-tuple (S, Σ, s, F, δ), where the meanings of each part are as follows:

-- $S$：Finite set of states.
+- S: Finite set of states.
-- $\Sigma$：Set of input symbols.
+- Σ: Set of input symbols.
-- $s$：Initial state.
+- s: Initial state.
-- $F$：Collection of accepting states.
+- F: Collection of accepting states.
-- $\delta$：Collection of transition functions between states.
+- δ: Collection of transition functions between states.

 For example, suppose it is necessary to identify whether an English string contains the "main" substring, and a program can be used to simulate such a finite automaton.